 The watches in all of these instances are family heirloom that have been passed down through the generations.
-One of them belonged to my correspondent's grandfather and saw active service at the front during the Great War, and the others are all treasured items of family history and hold valued memories of people no longer alive.
+One of them belonged to my correspondent's grandfather and saw active service at the front during World War One (WW1), and the others are all treasured items of family history and hold valued memories of people no longer alive.

 How can anyone say that any cost of repair or restoration of one of these watches is “not worth it” to a person wanting to care for and preserve an heirloom and piece of family history?
-I know that if it was one of my grandparent's watches, whether the cost was more than the watch was worth wouldn't come into it for me at all, I would want to restore it whatever the cost - in fact that's what I did with mine and is why, 16 years later, I am writing this blog!
+I know that if it was one of my grandparent's watches, whether the cost was more than the watch was worth wouldn't come into it, I would want to restore it whatever the cost - in fact that's what I did with mine and why I am writing this blog!

-Many of these watch repairers are from the “old school” and have been in the trade for many years, since a time when customer's watches were regarded as commodity items that were either worth repairing or “not worth it” - not worth it to the watch repairer that is, rather than to the customer.
-Younger repairers with this attitude are usually afraid of working on an old watch because they have only been taught or trained on modern watches that they can get spare parts for when they break something.
+Some of these reluctant watch repairers are from the “old school” and have been in the trade for many years, since a time when customer's watches were regarded as commodity items that had no sentimental value or “not worth it” - not worth it financially to the watch repairer that is.

 Finding a Repairer